David E. Blask, Ph.D., M.D.

 Robert Ellis, DO, PhD, FACP

 The College of Osteopathic Medicine of the Pacific

-He believes that attention to lifestyle factors such as nutrition, stress, and toxic occupational, personal and environmental exposures are foundational to healing.
-He lives the tenants that attention to the three levels of human existence; body, mind, and spirit increase well being.
+He believes that attention to lifestyle factors such as nutrition, stress, and toxic occupational, personal, and environmental exposures are foundational to healing.
+He lives the tenets that attention to the three levels of human existence; body, mind, and spirit, increase well being.
 A plant based diet combined with daily exercise and mindfulness practice have enabled him to function in his busy life as a physician, father, and husband.

 Brian Frank, MD

 Dr. Brian Frank is an assistant professor and full-time clinician in the department of family medicine at Oregon Health and Science University in Portland, Oregon.
 Since 2011 he has had the good fortune to provide care to multi-generational families and individuals in all stages of life at the OHSU’s Family Medicine Clinic at Richmond, a federally qualified health center for low-income families.
 His research is focused on addressing food insecurity and other social determinants of health through collaboration between primary care, community wellness and health information technology.

 Outside of his clinical duties, Brian is a Clinical Innovation Fellow with the Oregon Health Authority and serves on the executive boards of Partners for a Hunger Free Oregon, an advocacy group working to end food insecurity, and CSA Partnerships for Health, a collaboration of local farms, universities and public health entities studying the benefits of CSA “prescriptions” for patients in a primary care practice.

 Dr. Harlan currently serves as Associate Dean for Clinical Services at Tulane University School of Medicine and is the Executive Director of the Goldring Center for Culinary Medicine, the first of its kind teaching kitchen operated by a medical school.